Skip to main content

 Authorizer

-The Authorizer is an open source authorization service which uses the Open Policy Agent (OPA) engine to compute a decision based on a policy, user context, and resource data.
-It is most commonly deployed close to your application, to offer the lowest latency and the highest level of availability to your application.
+The Authorizer is the component that makes authorization decisions based on inputs.
+Aserto leverages the Topaz open source project as its Authorizer.
+Topaz, in turn, leveragess the CNCF Open Policy Agent (OPA) engine to compute a decision based on a policy, user context, and resource data.
+The Authorizer is most commonly deployed close to your application, to offer the lowest latency and the highest level of availability to your application.

-In addition to using OPA as its decision engine, the Authorizer includes an embedded database that caches all the data that's needed for authorization decisions.
+Authorization requires both rules (logic) and data (properties about subjects, objects, and relationships between them).
+OPA handles the logic, but doesn't help with data.
+Topaz adds a "data plane" to OPA, in the form of an embedded database that caches all the data that's needed for authorization decisions.
 This data is sourced from the Aserto Directory, which is inherits its design from Google's Zanzibar system.

 Control Plane